charu-dwivedi/chat/README.md

 # chat
 Created a video and text chat application using WebtRTC and SocketIO that allows for easy, 2 person communication.
-I made it just to learn about video chat and WebRTC.
+Made it just to learn about video chat and WebRTC.